 New Claims and Stayed Claims

-The new practice direction distinguishes between two categories of tenant eviction claim.
+The new practice direction distinguishes between two categories of tenant eviction claims.
 Claims commenced and suspended before 22.08.20 are stayed claims.
 Claims commenced after 22.08.20 are new claims.

 Reactivating a Claim

 The “re-activation notice” must confirm how the party serving the notice wishes to proceed.
 Where it is the landlord serving the “re-activation notice” he or she must inform the court what knowledge he or she has of the effect of the Coronavirus pandemic on the tenant and their dependants.

 A party must serve an up-to-date rent account with the “re-activation notice” where the tenant eviction claim is based on rent arrears.
 The rent account must go back 2 years.

 Any trial date that was set before 27.03.20 is cancelled and the case suspended unless one party serves a “re-activation notice and a rent account if relevant, not less than 42 days before the hearing date.